 Introduction of Tourism

 Tourism is the business of hospitality and travel.
+International Relation for Tourism Development is a major factor in tourism-based hospitality.
 Whether we are travelers or we are serving travelers’ needs, this exciting and demanding group of visitor services industries touches all of our lives.

 Global tourism is now generally recognized as one of the largest industries in the world.
 And one of the most significant sources of employment and Gross Domestic Product (GDP).
 Tourism particularly benefits the economies of developing countries, where most of the sector’s tourism jobs and businesses are being created.
 The tourism industry is useful to support the promotion and development of society and nation.